 Current Status in Michigan

-Currently, the Michigan Department of Agriculture and Rural Development (MDARD) has not detected any new cases of highly pathogenic avian influenza in domestic poultry since May 2022.
-While this is good news, it doesn’t mean the virus has left Michigan.
-Cases of the disease are still being found in Michigan’s wild birds and mammals, so it is just as important now to take every step possible to protect domestic birds from this virus.
+Cases of the disease continue to be found in Michigan’s wild birds and mammals, so it is important now to take every step possible to protect domestic birds from this virus.

-HPAI has been detected in Branch County, Kalamazoo County, Livingston County, Macomb County, Menominee County, Muskegon County, Oakland County, Saginaw County, Washtenaw County, and Wexford County.
+HPAI has been detected in Branch County, Kalamazoo County, Ingham County, Livingston County, Macomb County, Menominee County, Muskegon County, Oakland County, Saginaw County, Tuscola County, Washtenaw County, and Wexford County.

 Please Note: HPAI is NOT evidenced by one dead bird or one coughing/sneezing bird while the remainder of the flock is acting normally.
 Instead, for small flock owners, look for two or more dead birds within a 24-hour period and symptoms in the rest of the flock (not eating, acting lethargic or sleepy with eyes closed, tucking their head close to their body, and appearing to be puffed up).